amanbadone/Intervue.ai_code_review/README.md

 - **Report Issues**: Open an issue on GitHub for bug reports or feature requests.
 - **Submit Pull Requests**: Contribute enhancements or fixes to the project codebase.
 ---

-## 📝 License

-The Mock Interview Website is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for your purposes.

----

 ### Let's Connect 🤝